-If you are a young woman you will wear a long-sleeved kimono in very colourful fabric / or with bright designs.
+If you are a young woman you will wear a long-sleeved kimono in very colorful fabric / or with bright designs.
 If you are a married woman you will wear a short sleeved kimono.
-The colours of this kimono will be more subdued than for the unmarried girls.
+The colors of this kimono will be more subdued than for the unmarried girls.
 If you are a bride you will wear a white kimono

-If you are a child you will wear kimonos which are brightly colored or with vivid prints and patterns.
-If you a very small baby you will be dressed in a white under kimono and on top another kimono which will be a bright coloured one for a girl and a black for the boy
+If you are a child, you will wear kimonos that are brightly colored or with vivid prints and patterns.
+If you are a very small baby, you will be dressed in a white under Kimono and on top another kimono which will be a bright colored one for a girl and black for a boy.

-For a wedding a man will wear a black kimono with a white obi and for funeral, he will wear a black kimono with a black obi.
+For a wedding, a man will wear a black kimono with a white obi, and for a funeral, he will wear a black kimono with a black obi.

 Different types of Kimonos

 Furisode Kimono: This is the formal Kimonos worn by unmarried women.
-These kimonos have long flowing sleeves that almost reached the ankles.
+These kimonos have long flowing sleeves that almost reach the ankles.
 They have colorful and bright designs on them.

 Shiromuku Kimono: The white heavily embroidered kimono worn by Japanese brides.
-An over kimono in a bright colour (red or orange) maybe worn over this white kimono at the wedding reception.
+An over kimono in a bright color (red or orange) maybe worn over this white kimono at the wedding reception.

-Irotomesode: Tomesode Kimonos which are in other colours
+Irotomesode: Tomesode Kimonos which are in other colors.

-Homongi Kimono: This is a semi formal kimono with colourful designs /patterns all over it, especially on the back and sleeves.
+Homongi Kimono: This is a semi-formal kimono with colorful designs /patterns all over it, especially on the back and sleeves.
 It is also named “visiting kimono”.
 It could be worn by both married and unmarried women

 Tsukesage Kimono: This is a kimono with patterns running up the length of the Kimono on the back to the front over the shoulder and on the sleeves.
 This is worn on occasions like weddings, other parties, tea ceremonies etc, by both married and unmarried women.